What teachers need to know about the emerging science of sex differences

 5) Best practices for classroom management and motivation – with an eye on girls.

 We will discuss the advantages and disadvantages of various seating arrangements, how to encourage group work without promoting the formation of cliques, and the difference – in girls’ eyes – between teammates and friends.
 We will consider specifically preventing the “Meangirls” phenomenon.
-This strategy, developed initially at an independent school in Illinois, the Woodlands Academy of the Sacred Heart, has been effective in preventing girl-on-girl bullying in coed schools across North America (see Girls on the Edge, pp. 147 – 154).
+This strategy, developed initially at an independent school in Illinois, the Woodlands Academy of the Sacred Heart, has been effective in preventing girl-on-girl bullying in coed schools across North America (see Girls on the Edge, first edition, pp. 147 – 154).

 Contact Dr. Sax